beartype/beartype/README.rst

 Beartype Object-oriented API
 ----------------------------

-.. # FIXME: Human-readable discussion, please!
 .. # FIXME: Synopsize this in our introduction and cheatsheet, please!
 .. # FIXME: Synopsize class decoration in our introduction and sheatsheet, too!

 Most Python projects only annotate objects with type hints.
 The actual usage of those type hints is left to other projects.
+That's fine for most definitions of "fine."

-Some Python projects, however, do actually use type hints to perform productive work at runtime.
+Some Python projects, however, actually do use type hints to perform productive work at runtime.
 You are reading about one such project.
 But perhaps we're not the only reckless explorers into these uncharted waters.
-Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise query type hints at runtime.
-If so, you'll have noted that type hints basically provide *no* usable runtime API.
+Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise break into the locked cathedral named Type Hints.
+If so, you've noted that type hints do *not* define a usable public Pythonic API.
+This was by design.
+But that's a bad design for most definitions of "bad" and "design."

-Enter the **DOOR** (**D**ecidedly **O**bject-\ **o**riented
-**R**untime-checker): beartype's first-class public API for introspecting, comparing, and type-checking type hints Pythonically in ``O(1)`` time with negligible constants.
+Enter the **DOOR** (\ **D**\ ecidedly **O**\ bject-\ **o**\ riented **R**\ untime-checker): the first usable public Pythonic API for introspecting, comparing, and type-checking type hints in ``O(1)`` time with negligible constants.
 Let's cheatsheet this.

 .. code-block:: python